Khivan slave trade: Slave market

 The slave trade in Khiva and Bukhara was described by the English traveler Anthony Jenkinson in the 16th century, at a time when they were major global slave trade centers and the "slave capitals of the world".
 About 100,000 slaves were sold in the slave market of Khiva and Bukhara every year, most of them either Persians or Russians.

 During the first half of the 19th century alone, some one million Persians, as well as an unknown number of Russians, were enslaved and transported to Central Asian khanates.

 In the 19th century, the slave markets of Khiva and Bukhara were still among the biggest slave markets in the world.
 The Turkmens were so known for their slave raids that it was said that Turkmens "would not hesitate to sell into slavery the Prophet himself, did he fall into their hands".
 The constant raids against travelers constituted a problem for traveling in the region.

 When Russian troops took Khiva in 1873 there were 29,300 Persian slaves, captured by Turkmen raiders.
 According to Josef Wolff (Report of 1843–1845) the population of the Khanate of Bukhara was 1,200,000, of whom 200,000 were Persian slaves.

 Slaves were exported to the rest of the free Muslim states in Central Asia.
 There were however also a domestic slave market in the Khanate of Khiva.
 Male slaves were used for hard labor.
-The royal Tash Khauli Palace were constructed between 1830 and 1838 on the order of Allah Kuli Khan by about 1,000 slave laborers, and its first enslaved architect were reportedly impaled for his estimation that it would not be possible to construct the palace as fast as the monarch wished.
+The royal Tash Khauli Palace were constructed between 1830 and 1838 on the order of Allah Kuli Khan by about 1,000 slave laborers, and its first enslaved architect was reportedly impaled for his estimation that it would not be possible to construct the palace as fast as the monarch wished.
 Female slaves were used for domestic servitude or for sexual slavery as concubines.